revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Docker/Docker.md

 ---

-27. I want to clone a GitHub repo, but I don't have git utility installed in my system, although docker is running in my system and git image is also available.
-So, considering the scenario, how can I clone the repo now?
+27. A GitHub repo needs to be cloned, but the git utility is not installed in the system, although docker is running in the system and git image is also available, how can the repo be cloned?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)